What is the GPSI?

 Do interns receive academic credit for the internship experience?

-No. However, GPSI interns receive one hour of academic credit for PAD 561 – The Organizational Environment in Public Service which is the GPSI seminar class offered during the fall & spring terms.
+No. However, GPSI interns have received one hour of academic credit for PAD 561 – The Organizational Environment in Public Service which is the GPSI seminar class that was previously offered during the fall & spring terms.
 Some academic programs will allow you to apply the seminar credit towards degree requirements.
-PAD 561 is a mandatory class for all GPSI interns.
+PAD 561 was a mandatory class for all GPSI interns but is currently on hold for the 2022-2023 academic year.

 Are textbooks covered by this program?